 When coffee beans are roasted for a longer period, you get a cup of medium-roast coffee that contains heavier flavours.
 The longer roasting period releases more oils from the coffee beans, hence resulting in a fuller flavour.
 As the coffee is roasted for a longer time, the acidity of the beans declines and you taste a sweeter drink instead.
 Therefore, the end product will yield a more sophisticated taste with a nice blend of smoky and acidic elements.

 There is also the dark coffee roast, which produces a beverage that is darker in colour compared to light-roast coffee due to the higher intensity of roasting involved.
+Understanding the difference between dark vs light coffee roast is key to knowing your roasts.
 You will taste a significantly heavier flavour with this type of roasting style as more oils are released and acidity wanes.
 This makes dark coffee gentler on the stomach.
 However, it becomes difficult to identify the region from which the coffee originates, as its original flavour cannot be discerned.

 If you prefer a richer and bolder cup of coffee, then an extra-dark roast is just the ticket, as the extra roasting imparts a very heavy roasted aroma and taste.
 The higher amount of coffee oils produced from the roasting process produces an oily sheen on the coffee.
 Like dark roast coffee, it will be almost impossible to identify the region from which extra-dark roast coffee beans originate, despite the resulting distinctive flavour.
 Extra-dark coffee is less complex compared to medium-roast coffee, as you would taste more of the roast and very little acidity.